tdosborne-databricks/slack-genie-n8n-integration/README.md

 ## Prerequisites

 - Databricks workspace with Asset Bundle support.
-- Managed Postgres instance (using Lakebase for convience but can work with any Postgres instance).
+- Postgres instance:
+  - **Option 1 (Recommended):** Databricks Lakebase (managed Postgres) for convenience
+  - **Option 2:** Any external Postgres instance with network access configured to allow connections from Databricks App
 - Necessary permissions to create Databricks App and Genie resources.
 - Slack workspace with permissions to create a custom app.
 - ngrok account for webhook tunneling (Optional - Not required if using Slack Socket Mode node).